Article Navigation

 Active: JIA participants with one or more active joint on examination or clinical sacroiliitis; inactive: JIA participants without active joints and clinical sacroiliitis.

-a Scale from low to high severity.
+Scale from low to high severity.

-b JADAS10-CRP was equal to JADAS71-CRP in all patients as AJC ≤ 10.
+JADAS10-CRP was equal to JADAS71-CRP in all patients as AJC ≤ 10.
 AJC: active joint count bDMARD: biologic DMARD; CHAQ: Childhood Health Assessment Questionnaire; csDMARD: conventional synthetic DMARD; JADAS10: Juvenile Arthritis Disease Activity Score (maximum 10 active joints); LJC: limited joint count; PhGA: physician’s global assessment of disease activity; PtGA: patient’s global assessment of well-being; VAS: visual analogue score.

 Table 2.